New York Central Park view

 Buffalo Canalside

-Another city in the state’s western region with a liberal leaning is Buffalo.
-It served as the center for the suffragette and abolitionist movements in the past and the city still champions progressive ideals today.
-Due to the presence of the University at Buffalo, the city’s University District contributes to its diversity and inclusiveness.
-Buffalo’s liberal culture is exemplified by its thriving cultural scene, commitment to the environment and support for LGBTQ+ rights, as demonstrated by its annual Pride Festival.
+Also, due to the presence of the University at Buffalo, the city’s University District contributes to its diversity and inclusiveness.
+Buffalo’s liberal culture is exemplified by its thriving cultural scene, commitment to the environment and support for LGBTQ+ rights, as demonstrated by its annual Pride Festival[10].

 7. Syracuse